snowplow-archive/snowplow.github.com/_posts/2017-04-20-snowplow-r88-angkor-wat-released.md

 <h2 id="help">5.
 Getting help</h2>

-For more details on this release, please check out the [release notes] [snowplow-release] on GitHub.
+For more details on this release, as always please check out the [release notes] [snowplow-release] on GitHub.

 If you have any questions or run into any problems, please [raise an issue] [issues] or get in touch with us through [the usual channels] [talk-to-us].